NightWish-0827/UNInject/README.md

 Because `InjectTarget` uses the same `TypeDataCache` structure,
 **allocation-free, high-speed injection** is possible even for large volumes of dynamically created objects.

-In v1.1.0, if the dynamically injected target is a `partial` class,
+If the dynamically injected target is a `partial` class,
 the generated plan path is used as-is — **IL2CPP safety is guaranteed at spawn time**.

 ---